Multi Timescale Stochastic Approximation: Stability and Convergence: Notations and Assumptions

 For two-timescale recursions, \cite{chandru-SB} provided conditions for stability (see (A4) and (A5) there).
 Since the iterates, in this case, evolve along both the timescales simultaneously, \cite{chandru-SB} analyzed the rescaled trajectories of both the iterates and presented the aforementioned conditions (cf.~(A4) and (A5) therein), one for each timescale, to ensure stability.
 We extend these ideas to the general $N$-timescale regime, where we analyze the $N$ rescaled iterates and come up with a set of $N$ conditions on the behaviour of the limiting ODEs corresponding to the rescaled recursions.
-For improved clarity we first state these conditions in the 3-Timescale and 4-Timescale settings in Sections~\ref{3TS} and \ref{4TS}, respectively.
-In Section~\ref{sec_app}, we analyze the stability and convergence of two reinforcement learning algorithms with momentum that respectively involve three and four timescale updates by verifying these conditions in Sections~\ref{3TS} and \ref{4TS}.
+For improved clarity we first state these conditions in the 3-Timescale setting in Sections~\ref{3TS}.
+In Section~\ref{sec_app}, we analyze the stability and convergence of a reinforcement learning algorithms with momentum that involves three timescale updates by verifying these conditions in Sections~\ref{3TS}.
 We state the conditions for general $N$-timescale stochastic recursions in Section~\ref{NTS}.
 The assumptions in what follows will be numbered as {\bf (B.j.i)} and {\bf (C.j.i)} respectively.
 Here the {\bf B}-assumptions concern the rescaled ODEs while the {\bf C}-assumptions are for the ODEs corresponding to the original recursions.
 Further, the index {\bf j} refers to the number of timescales used in the algorithm and {\bf i} takes values in general between {\bf 1} and {\bf j}.